Frequently Asked Questions about E-Campus Political Science Advising

 7.1.
 I want a job after I graduate!
 When should I consider careers and where should I go to do so?

 It is never too early to begin figuring out what career you want to pursue after you graduate; after all, this decision takes time and thought.
-The Career Development Center (CDC) calls this journey the Career Trail and it involves learning about yourself and the careers out there, developing your skills, and connecting professionally.
-Please see the CDC website for more details and contact information.
+This journey involves learning about yourself and the careers out there, developing your skills, and connecting professionally.
+You can start by exploring potential majors and careers.
+Please see the Career Develpment Center (CDC) website for more details and contact information.

 7.2.
 Where can I get information on preparing for law school?